 The managers may not be happy about that the software development may take longer.
 They may need to convince clients or/and investors when things are not actually done fast enough.
 They may take less money (which I don’t believe) from the work because of the greater development time.
 But, All the senior roles will be happy in the long run, because of the higher quality of the software.
-Even after the lower level developers leave and change over time, the newcommers will have a harder time to break things unconsciously and because of the written and unwritten guidlines of all the legacy code, the fresh developers will probably continue with the practices in the code and will make indirectly – the clients and the users happy because of the lack of bugs and probably – paying – so managers will be happy.
+Even after the initial developers leave and change over time, the newcomers will have a harder time to break things unconsciously and because of the written and unwritten guidelines of all the legacy code, the fresh developers will probably continue with the practices in the code and will make indirectly – the clients and the users happy because of the lack of bugs and probably – paying – so managers will be happy.

 Quality Assurance Specialists

 If there are tests in the code, written by the developers, it will be harder for the tester to find bugs.
-If the Quality Assurance Specialists code testing scripts themselves (automation testing), they may be slower at the very beginning, but as their scripting base grows, they will detect bugs faster and with less actual work – just rerunning the old scripts.
+If the Quality Assurance Specialists create code testing scripts themselves (automation testing), they may be slower at the very beginning, but as their scripting base grows, they will detect bugs faster and with less actual work – just rerunning the old scripts.

 It depends – how the coder will feel about TDD, from the project type, development cycle, the experience of the software engineer and so on.
 The developer may not be happy of TDD because it the work will take more time as a number of lines.
 If the requirements change, this means changes in the code in two (or more) places.